 Yeah.
 That just happened.

-Although I have sworn off eating at McDonald's specifically (two years strong as of this writing), I have to concede they've had some pretty awesome toys.
+Although I have sworn off eating at McDonald's specifically (four years strong as of this writing), I have to concede they've had some pretty awesome toys.
 But to this day, nothing else Ronald could conjure up has ever outdone the sheer magnitude, the inherent epicness, of this promotion.

 This toy line was a blatant cash-grab in response to the incredible popularity of The Transformers (and to a far less extent, Gobots).
 If you were old enough to breathe in the '80s, you probably had some sort of transforming robot toy.
 If we're being honest here, there's probably never been a better Happy Meal toy because there's never been anything better to rip off than The Transformers.